MarkMa512/CS204-project-demo/README.md

 ### Directories and Files

 -  `/util`:
-    - `csv_helper.py`: contains function that writes the IXP data found into csv file
+    - `csv_helper.py`: contains function that writes the information regarding each IP found into csv file
     - `gpt_whois.py`: contains function that queries an IP address via `whois` program and uses OpenAI GPT API to extract the essential information
     - `network.py`: contains functions used to obtain network information, such as the SSID and IP address
     - `speed_test.py`: contains functions used to perform ping test and speed test